servicepack: The Go Framework That Actually Understands How Real Development Works

 • Services that can fail without taking down the whole goddamn system

 servicepack gives you both.
 Write your code as services.
 Run it all in one binary locally.
-Want to deploy as microservices later?
-Extract the service code – it’s already modular.
-Or just deploy the whole binary and use SERVICES_ENABLED to control what runs where.
+Deploy the same binary to production and use SERVICES_ENABLED to control what runs where.
+Same binary, different env var, different subset of services.
+No separate repos, no separate builds, no separate deploys.

 How This Shit Actually Works

 The core idea is stupid simple: you write services that implement an interface.
-The framework finds them automatically (using my gofindimpl tool because grep is for amateurs), spins them all up in goroutines, and manages their lifecycle.
+The framework finds them automatically (using my gofindimpl tool because grep is for amateurs) and registers them as factories.
+Services are only instantiated when actually needed — ./app run creates all enabled services, ./app <service> <subcommand> creates only that one.
+No database connections on startup just to run a CLI command.

 Each service is just this: